 Scalp Hair Loss (Androgenetic Alopecia)

 Latisse also has the potential to stimulate the growth of scalp hair.
 Allergan is currently studying the safety and efficacy of a new formulation of bimatoprost for use specifically as a topical hair loss treatment for common baldness in both men and women.

 Additional studies are needed to determine the best vehicle for the active ingredient and to determine if there is any additional risk when the medication is applied to a large surface area.
 When the results are published, we will post the information.
-Read our post about the study of bimatoprost for use as a general hair loss treatment on the Hair Transplant Blog.
+Read our post about the study of bimatoprost for use as a general hair loss treatment.